Park Hill Golf Course small area plan approved by Denver planning board

 It was just the first step in the City of Denver's large development review process.
 The plan might still change before final development plans are submitted and will have to be passed by a majority of Denver voters.

-Landowner Westside Investment Partners Inc. plans to donate about 95 acres for a city park, as well as building housing — including affordable units — and retail space that could include a grocery store.
+Landowner Westside Investment Partners Inc., a Denver-based developer, plans to donate about 95 acres for a city park, as well as building housing — including affordable units — and retail space that could include a grocery store.
 The land is located at 4141 E. 35th Ave., near Colorado Boulevard.

 As part of that process, the plan will appear before the Land Use, Transportation and Infrastructure committee before city council sees it.
 The committee will hear a presentation Oct.
 25 on the approved small area plan, and discuss it, but will not formally vote on it until later.